bpresles/cordova-plugin-uiwebview-engine/tests/ios/README.md

 # Testing from Xcode

-1. Launch the `CDVWKWebViewEngineTest.xcworkspace` file.
+1. Launch the `BPRUIWebViewEngineTest.xcworkspace` file.
-2. Choose "CDVWKWebViewEngineLibTests" from the scheme drop-down menu
+2. Choose "BPRUIWebViewEngineLibTests" from the scheme drop-down menu
 3. Click and hold on the `Play` button, and choose the `Wrench` icon to run the tests